AJS Motorcycles

 In 1931, the AJS S3 V-twin was released, a 496 cc transverse V-twin tourer with shaft primary drive and alloy cylinder heads.
 It had been expensive to develop and was slow to sell.
 Even though it held 117 world records, the AJS company was now in financial trouble.

-For more information click on the link below and follow the further links on the page.
+For more information, click on the link below and follow the further links on that page.

 A.J.S.
 Motorcycles (historywebsite.co.uk)